 15 credits required.
 Required courses: ECON& 201, Microeconomics and ECON& 202, Macroeconomics.
 Additional course must be from a subject area other than Economics.
 Note: WSU requires either PSYC& 100 or SOC& 101 for the additional Social Science credits.
-University of Idaho recommends PSYC& 100.

 15 credits required.
 One course must have a lab.
 Required course: MATH& 146, Introduction to Statistics.